Home page Site search Site

 it consumes too much gasoline for Italy.
 Third, it's too big to maneuver well in the older central

 parts of many of Italy's cities.
-Driving and parking it would be major problems.
+Driving and parking in urban areas would be major problems.

 Lovetts have an Opel which the Fullers owned before them.